dwavesystems/dwave-ocean-sdk/docs/shared/properties.rst

-.. |category| replace:: dummy

-.. start_property_category
+.. start_property_category_hybrid

 Type of solver.

-*   |category|

-.. end_property_category

-.. start_category1

-.. |category| replace:: ``hybrid``: Quantum-classical hybrid; typically one or
-    more classical algorithms run on the problem while outsourcing to a quantum processing unit (QPU) parts of the problem where it benefits most.
+*   ``hybrid``: Quantum-classical hybrid; typically one or more classical algorithms run on the problem while outsourcing to a quantum processing unit (:term:`QPU`) parts of the problem where it benefits most.

-.. end_category1
+.. end_property_category_hybrid

 .. start_property_maximum_number_of_biases